gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Commits that are part of non-master branches will be included only if the master branch doesn't have them.
+        Commits that are part of non-master branches are included only if the master branch doesn't have them.
     </div>
     </div>
 </div>

 &nbsp;

-## Best practices for linking
+## Best Practices for Linking

-As a best practice to work with sub-task — put the parent and sub-task Jira issue keys in the commit message so that the commit shows in both places.
+As a best practice when working with sub-tasks, put the parent and sub-task Jira issue keys in the commit message so that the commit shows in both places.
 This way, the commit for the sub-task does not get lost in the many commits of the parent issue.

 <img src='/wp-content/uploads/gij-gitcloud-git-commit-commit-sel-subtask.png' style='margin:25px auto' />